-At a local level the project has led to increased economic activity in the area.
-In terms of job creation the project created 40 skilled and 100 to 160 unskilled job opportunities during the construction phase, which lasted approximately 12 months.
-Three full-time permanent jobs were created after implementation.
+At a local level the project will leadhas led to increased economic activity in the area.
+In terms of job creation the project will create created 40 skilled and 100 to 160 unskilled job opportunities during the construction phase, which will lastlasted approximately 12 months.
+Three full-time permanent jobs will bewere created once the project goes intoafter implementation.